-For interest-sensitive and unit-linked contracts the company charges for mortality risks on a monthly basis for all insurance contracts and has the right to alter these charges based on mortality experience and hence to minimise its exposure to mortality risk.
+For interest-sensitive and unit-linked contracts the company charges for mortality risks monthly for all insurance contracts and has the right to alter these charges based on mortality experience and hence to minimise its exposure to mortality risk.
 Delays in implementing increases in charges, and market or regulatory restraints over the extent of any increases may reduce this mitigating effect.